All Episodes

 And how come nobody ever said, why does this guy have two hours a day in the middle of a crisis to do these TV shows?

-Well, that were probably prepared by staff, but I mean the big problem he now has that he has we have now a real person, not a hearsay whistleblower, but a real whistleblower that stated affirmatively that they purposefully hid the information on what really happened.
+Well, that were probably prepared by staff, but I mean, the big problem he now has is that we have now a real person, not a hearsay whistleblower, but a real whistleblower that stated affirmatively that they purposefully hid the information on what really happened.

 In other words, the real death toll in the nursing homes.

-And and just to backtrack here for a second, it was totally unnecessary as all of these beds that Donald Trump built and Donald Trump manned, and Donald Trump provided every single thing that was needed from medicines to to gloves and gowns and shields and masks and everything in between.
+And just to backtrack here for a second, it was totally unnecessary as all of these beds that Donald Trump built and Donald Trump manned and Donald Trump provided every single thing that was needed from medicines to gloves and gowns and shields and masks and everything in between.

-It's not like we didn't have a place to send sick people before you put them back in nursing homes that was screaming they didn't have the ability to take care of them.
+It's not like we didn't have a place to send sick people before you put them back in nursing homes that were screaming they didn't have the ability to take care of them.

-And and now we're beginning to hear all these horror stories, and and he's lashed out at everybody except take any responsibility, Betsy McCoy.
+And he's lashed out at everybody except take any responsibility, Betsy McCoy.

 That's right.